brittanymosby/EdD_DataScience/final_project/03-progress_report.md

 Progress Report 3
 ====================

-For this progress report, I need the following in an .Rmd file:
+For this progress report, you will need to add the following to your Progress report 2 .Rmd file:

-1. Code that accesses a dataset that contains your dependent variable and most of your relevant independent variables.
-2. A univaraiate graphic describing the dependent variable.

-3. Results and brief discussion of two different analyses that predict your dependent variable (conditional means, regression, classification)
+1.Results and brief discussion of **two different analyses** that predict your dependent variable (conditional means, regression, classification)

-4. Two graphics (or tables) that show the results of your analyses above.
+2. Two graphics (or tables) that show the results of your analyses above.